rambutan32/librambutan/docs/source/usb.rst

 be configured to act as a general USB slave device with transfer rates up to 12Mbps.
 (It unfortunately can't be configured as a host or on-the-go device).
 By default, the peripheral is configured for two
-uses: first, to receive sketch/program uploads from the :ref:`IDE
-<ide>`, and second, to emulate a regular serial port for use as a
-terminal (text read/write).
+uses: first, to receive sketch/program uploads from the programming utility, and second, to emulate a regular serial port for use as a terminal (text read/write).

 The emulated terminal is relatively slow and inefficient; it is best for transferring data at regular serial speeds (kilobaud).
 Library